lanuk/tomorrow_io_scraper/README.md

+### Overview
+This container pings TomorrowIO to pull historical (past 24 hours) and forecast (next 5 days) weather metrics for 10 selected locations.
+The container, once running, will pull these metrics at the beginning of each hour.

 ### How to Run:

 Before running, create a file called .env in the root folder (where docker-compose.yml is found).
 In the .env file, create a variable API_KEY and set it equal to your tomorrow.io api key, and then save the file: